Assignment 4: Cookie Clicker¶

 Implement idle point earning: every second, the user should earn 1 cookie without having to click

-Starting at a cost of 20 cookies, the user should automatically “purchase” a power up that increases the amount of cookies they get with each click.
+Starting at a cost of 20 cookies, a power up will begin that increases the amount of cookies they get with each click.
 This power up should be able to be bought multiple times, increasing the click power each time, and increasing in cost after each purchase.

-Starting at a cost of 60 cookies, the user should automatically “purchase” a power up that earns one more idle cookie per second.
+Starting at a cost of 60 cookies, a power up will begin that earns one more idle cookie per second.
 This power up should be able to be bought multiple times, increasing the idle cookies earned each time, and increasing in cost after each purchase.

 Requirements¶